Understanding 3D Object Interaction from a Single Image: Data Collection

 \mypar{Segmentation Masks.} For all objects, we further ask workers to draw the segmentation mask of the movable part.

-\mypar{Fixtures.} Finally, to supplement the dataset, we collect another 10K images and randomly sample 5 query points for each image.
+\mypar{Fixtures.} Finally, we collect another 10K images and randomly sample 5 query points for each image.
 We ask workers to annotate whether they are fixtures or not.
 We mix the dataset with these annotations.